 You know, that's not a good strategy, guys.

-This includes the 5G, as I stated in a previous talk about why David Icke is wrong, and basically David Icke is wrong in his video because he just makes assertions, he does not provide any evidence.
+This includes the 5G, as I stated in a previous talk about why David Eich is wrong.

-The people he relies on, their uh thinking is all based on wrong assumptions, and their credentials are not valid for the thinking required for the situation we're in.
+And their credentials are not valid for the thinking required for the situation we're in.

 I love David Icke, don't get me wrong.

-Uh I think he's uh he's I love him.
+I think he's, I love him.

-Uh but anyway, so over here is our minor problem.
+But anyway, so over here is our minor problem.

-So strangeness in MR, manifesting reality, okay?
+So strangeness and let's say MR, manifesting reality, okay?

-Also, by the way, don't get me wrong, I've the disease part of this, the illness part, is indeed quite real.
+Also, by the way, don't get me wrong, the disease part of this, the illness part, is indeed quite real.

 And I've counseled people that have gone through it.

-Some of the people I I correspond with have lost relatives to it who have died because of it, and the relatives did not necessarily have comorbidities that would cause them to fail rapidly or whatever.
+Some of the people I correspond with have lost relatives to it who have died because of it.

 And so, you know, I know that David Icke is wrong because he has no exposure of this.

-I'm estimating that he really became aware of it sometime in late January, uh, long after the CCP had started scrubbing out all the evidence of their own participation.
+I'm estimating that he really became aware of it sometime in late January, long after the CCP had started scrubbing out all the evidence of their own participation.

-Plus, David Ike is taking the Chinese Communist Party's word for it for what they did, and that their numbers are lower, and all of this other bullshit.
+Plus, David Ecke is taking the Chinese Communist Party's word for it and for what they did and that their numbers are lower and all.

 So David Icke is 100% wrong.

-He doesn't have a leg to stand on, uh, or if he had a stool, all three legs are knocked out from underneath it.
+Or if he had a stool, all three legs are knocked out from underneath it.

-The conspiracies that the Communist Party is is um shoving out at the moment are not doing us any good in redirecting us to civilization because into rebuilding because these guys, Communist Party of China, is basically saying, hey, it's all fine, guys, we're gonna go back to the old system of systems.
+The conspiracies that the Communist Party is shoving out at the moment are not doing us any good in redirecting us to civilization because into rebuilding because these guys, Communist Party of China, is basically saying, hey, it's all fine, guys.

 Like, no, that's not happening.

-Our political infrastructure is not uh able to deal with this, especially when their enforcement arm is breaking down under the illness as well.
+Our political infrastructure is not able to deal with this, especially when their enforcement arm is breaking down under the illness as well.

-So if David Icke were correct, why would the powers that be have all of the cops and uh fire people and the hospital guys, all the first responders and the military become ill in such amounts as to impact their ability to maintain the civilization order in favor of the power elite?
+So if David Icke were correct, why would the powers that be have all of the cops and the fire people and the hospital guys, all the first responders and the military become ill in such amounts as to impact their ability to maintain the civilization order in favor of the power elite?

-You know, there's no no logic there whatsoever.
+You know, there's no logic there whatsoever.

 There'll be many areas where you won't have enough people that are willing to put in the effort to repair, recover, and rebuild for it to occur there.